ultraio/docs-blockchain/docs/products/nft-api/subscriptions.md

 ## `uniqFactories`

-Use uniqFactorySnapshots instead.
-This subscription will be removed in a next version.
+Transition to uniqFactorySnapshots for improved data management.
+This method will be phased out in future updates.

 ##### Description

-This subscription is used to find information about uniq factories.
-If no filter is applied, it will return all existing factories.
+Subscribes to updates on Uniq Factories, providing a mechanism for real-time monitoring and data synchronization based on specified criteria.

 ##### Response